Anvilondre/metaverse-takehome/README.md

 **!!
 Note:** this script was trained on a machine from a computing cluster, with 2 RTX6000 GPUs in multiprocessing.
 I'm attaching `slurm_job.sh` I used just for the sake of reproducibility.

 ## LogReg.py
 That's my second model.
-Basically `simple text cleaning -> sklearn Tf-IDf -> sklearn Logistic Regression`.
+Basically `simple text cleaning -> sklearn Tf-IDf -> filter out very frequent and infrequent words -> sklearn Logistic Regression`.

 ## Results